 Consequences of failing to submit the 720 Form

 Late, incomplete or non-submission is penalised with extremely severe fines.
 Every piece of information which is wrong or has been left out will generate a fine of €5,000 per asset, with a minimum penalty of €10,000.
 Every mistake in the 720 Form will cause a fine of €100, with a minimum fine of €1,500.
 To avoid any possible mistakes, we recommend you to find help from a professional tax advisor.

-Because of these disproportionate penalties, the European Commision has requested the Spanish government to revise the law.
+Because of these disproportionate penalties, the European Commission has requested the Spanish government to revise the law.
 Up until now, no changes have been approved by the government.
-The Regional Economic Court from Valencia has annuled several of these fines based on the fact that many tax payers aren’t aware of this duty.
+The Regional Economic Court from Valencia has annulled several of these fines based on the fact that many taxpayers aren’t aware of this duty.
 In order to be accepted, the Tax authority must be able to prove the person guilty of not declaring foreign assets.
 For this reason, it is generally recommended to fight back these penalties.
 Fortunately, it is possible to avoid these penalties if there is proof that the assets were generated before the person became a tax resident in Spain.

 Legal & Tax Help is an English-speaking law firm based in Malaga and Costa del Sol, specialised in property conveyancing, inheritance tax, residence for foreigners, self-employed tax declarations and most legal and financial aspects of relevance to foreigners and expats living in Spain.
 For any questions and enquiries, don’t hesitate to contact us either by phone or e-mail.